-Blair A. Silver has more than a decade of experience in complex intellectual property disputes and related appellate matters.
-He was recognized by Super Lawyers as a 2016, 2017, and 2018 Washington, D.C.
-“Rising Star” in appellate and intellectual property litigation.
+Recognized as a top attorney at the Patent Trial and Appeal Board, Blair has more than a decade of experience in complex intellectual property disputes and appellate matters.
+He also has been recognized by Super Lawyers as a Washington, D.C.
+“Rising Star” in appellate and intellectual property litigation from 2016-21.

 Representative Appellate Litigation Matters